carlosarismendi/chess/README.md

 <p align="center"> <!-- CHECK BLOCK -->
   <img src="readme-imgs/check_block.png" alt="White bishop in D2 is blocking check from black bishop in B4" width="480px"/>
   <p align="center">
-    White bishop in D2 is blocking check from black bishop in B4, so the white bishop con only move in the same diagonal where both bishops are.
+    White bishop in D2 is blocking check from black bishop in B4, so the white bishop can only move in the same diagonal where both bishops are.
   </p>
 </p>
 <br>